learn-co-curriculum/python_101_sea_chi/python_101.md

 We can access the keys using the keys() method and the values with the values() method.

-The items method returns both keys and values together.
+The items method returns both keys and values together.<br>
-We can access values in a keys object using list.
+We can access values in a keys object using list.<br>
 We can reset the values of a dictioanry using the key.

 ##################################################